Prof Hugh McDermott

 - Electronic circuit designs for cochlear implants and other neurostimulators.
 As a PhD student, Hugh completed all aspects of the design and layout of a custom receiver-stimulator chip that implemented several unique technical features.
 Innovations arising from that development have been incorporated into the implant systems manufactured commercially by Cochlear Ltd today.

 Hugh has contributed to the design, development, and evaluation of neurostimulation devices, particularly cochlear implants and biomedical signal-processing systems, for over 35 years.
 In the past 10 years his work has extended into the fields of prosthetic vision and brain stimulation.
 The latter research aims to treat conditions such as movement disorders, including Parkinson’s disease, by electric stimulation of selected brain targets.

-Hugh has authored or co-authored over 110 journal articles (excluding conference papers), seven book chapters, and about 200 additional publications.
+Hugh has authored or co-authored over 140 peer-reviewed papers, 7 book chapters, and approximately 200 further publications.
+He is a named investigator on grants with funding totalling about $6m over the past 5 years.
 On more than 100 occasions he has been invited to present lectures to international conferences and corporate workshops.
 He also regularly presents public seminars and participates in workshops with community groups.

 Selected Publications of Professor Hugh McDermott

 - Thevathasan W, Sinclair NC, Bulluss KJ, McDermott HJ: “Tailoring subthalamic nucleus deep brain stimulation for Parkinson’s disease using evoked resonant neural activity,” Frontiers in Human Neuroscience, 2020 doi: 10.3389/fnhum.2020.00071